Bang505/Attacks-and-Defenses-on-Multimodal-Large-Language-Models-Literature/README.md

 # Attacks and Defenses on Awesome Multimodal Large Language Models Literature

-A curated list of attacks and defenses papers on multimodal large language models.
+A curated list of attacks and defenses papers on multimodal large language models (MLLMs).

 Papers are sorted by their released dates in descending order.